 An online degree in Education Studies from Ashford University can be a gateway to beginning a career for those interested in working with learners in any of the following settings: business, public sector, education, childcare, recreation centers, non-profit organizations, health & human services, counseling, social work, psychology, sociology, and career services.

-Dr. Newton Miller is an Assistant Professor and Program Chair of the Bachelor of Arts in Education Studies program at Ashford University.
+Dr. Newton Miller is the Undergraduate Department Chair and Program Chair of the Bachelor of Arts in Education Studies as well as the Bachelor of Arts in English Language Learner Studies in the College of Education at Ashford University.
 He earned his Bachelor of Arts in Mathematics from Cheyney University, a Master of Science in Mathematics from Liberty University, a Master of Education in Educational Leadership from York College, and a Doctorate in Education Administration from Capella University.
 Read his full bio.

 The Bachelor of Arts in Education Studies degree builds a strong foundation for you and develops your instructional skills – including communication, group behavior, and human development.
 Your online courses cover topics from phonics and English language learners to curriculum and child development.
 Students learn to adapt instructions to meet the unique needs of diverse learners.

 You may choose to delve into other areas of education studies when you add a specialization to your online teaching degree program.
 A specialization consists of four (4) courses, each worth three (3) credits.
 These courses are taught online as part of your degree program.
 For more detailed information, see the Courses tab.
 Choose from the following specializations: